ZarehD/AspNetStatic/Readme.md

    ```
    dotnet add package AspNetStatic
    ```
-1. Create a class that implements `IStaticPagesInfoProvider`, and register it
+1. Create and register a class that implements `IStaticPagesInfoProvider`
 	- Derrive from `StaticPagesInfoProviderBase` or implement the interface directly
 	- Populate the `Pages` collection to specify the routes for which to generate static pages
 	- Set other properties as appropriate